Form cover

 1. Recognizing antizionism as a form of Jew-hatred in our policies, training and public communication

 a.
-Acknowledge that antizionist libels such as, but not limited to, the colonizer libel, genocide libel, as well as the libels of apartheid, ethnostate, ethnic cleansing, Zionazi and “Zionism is racism,” libels each constitute acts of hatred of Jewish people and Israelis. b.
-Naming antizionism accurately is essential for moral clarity, for the development of consistent institutional policy, and for the protection of Jews and Israelis from harm.
+Acknowledge that antizionist libels such as, but not limited to, the colonizer libel, genocide libel, as well as the libels of apartheid, ethnostate, ethnic cleansing, Zionazi and “Zionism is racism,” libels each constitute acts of hatred of Jewish people and Israelis.

 2. Terminological accuracy by adopting the correct language “antizionism” (without a hyphen) in all institutional documents, policies, reports, educational materials, and public communications.
 We recognize that: a.
-The hyphenated form (“anti-Zionism”) incorrectly frames the phenomenon as a policy position or legitimate political disagreement; b.
-The unhyphenated term “antizionism” identifies it correctly as an ideology and hate movement, structurally continuous with antijudaism and antisemitism; and c.
-Removing the hyphen exposes antizionism’s function as a form of Jew-hatred, not a political critique. d.
-Accordingly, we commit to using the precise term “antizionism” consistently, to ensure conceptual clarity and alignment with contemporary scholarship and legal analysis.
+The hyphenated form (“anti-Zionism”) incorrectly frames the phenomenon as a policy position or legitimate political disagreement;

 3. Rejecting all forms of antizionist stigmatization and demonization within academic, cultural, civic and professional spaces.
-Acknowledging that antizionist ideology frequently manifests as harassment, exclusion (i.e. purging Zionists), censorship and intimidation of Israelis and Jews in academic, professional, cultural, civic, diplomatic and interfaith spaces.
+Acknowledging that antizionist ideology manifests as harassment, exclusion (i.e. purging Zionists), censorship and intimidation of Israelis and Jews in academic, professional, cultural, civic, diplomatic and interfaith spaces.
 The demand that Jews or Israelis dissociate from, condemn or apologize for Israel as a precondition for inclusion is discriminatory and violates fundamental human rights norms.
 Erasure and denial of Jewish peoplehood, history, of historic and contemporary anti-Jewish oppression is unacceptable in any form.
 Education against antizionist tropes must be ongoing and intentional for the safety and wellbeing of Jews, Israelis and their supporters.

 4. Ensuring that Jewish identity is understood in its fullness, including the central bond between the Jewish people and Israel as a matter of peoplehood, not politics, and that this identity is safeguarded within our community, such as denying Jews and Israelis the right to self-determination, national identity, indigeneity, or sovereignty, rights afforded to all other peoples, is discriminatory and constitutes a form of ethnic and religious oppression.